vindar/tgx/docs/intro_api_3D.md

 @note On some MCUs, large textures stored in flash can be much slower to access than geometry.
 Smaller triangles, power-of-two wrapping and moving textures to faster memory can make a large difference.

+Texture coordinates are usually called `(u, v)`.
+They are independent from pixel coordinates:

+- `(0, 0)` usually means one corner of the texture;
+- `(1, 1)` means the opposite corner;
+- values outside `[0, 1]` can either repeat the texture or clamp to its edge, depending on the wrapping mode.

+With `SHADER_TEXTURE_WRAP_POW2`, TGX can wrap very quickly, but the texture width and height must be powers of two.
+With `SHADER_TEXTURE_CLAMP`, TGX accepts arbitrary texture sizes, but each lookup needs slightly more work.

 @section sec_3D_lighting Light and material